thatguyintech/100-day-coding-challenge/day19/README.md

 1 2 1
 ```

+Assumptions we can make:

+1. The number of elements of the given matrix will not exceed 10,000.
+2. There are at least one 0 in the given matrix.
+3. The cells are adjacent in only four directions: up, down, left and right.

 ## Ideas

 This is like drawing out a contour map.
 The 0's are the peaks of